piccolo-orm/piccolo/docs/src/piccolo/authentication/baseuser.rst

 ------

 The maximum password length allowed is 128 characters.
 This should be sufficiently long for most use cases.

+The minimum password length allowed is 6 characters.

 -------------------------------------------------------------------------------